-Q&A: How Bad Will My First Poop Really Be?
+How Bad Will My First Poop After Birth Really Be?

+Just when you thought the pain of childbirth was behind you, you’re faced with the prospect of your first poop after birth.
 We’re not going to lie—it might hurt.
-But probably not as much as you fear.
+But probably not as much as you fear!
 And contrary to what anyone tells you, you won’t burst your stitches either.
 It’s normal to take a day or two (or three) to have a bowel movement, usually due to a combo of weak tummy muscles, soreness and just plain fear.
-Doing your business just might be a little uncomfortable the first time or two, especially if you have hemorrhoids.
+Doing your business might be a little uncomfortable the first time or two, especially if you have hemorrhoids.
 To help get you going and make things easier, there are a few things you can try:

+• Moving.
 Don’t overdo it—a leisurely walk or some gentle yoga stretches are all you need.
 A couple of sets of Kegels may stimulate your system as well.

 Plus, more from The Bump: